joel-chu/anagram-example/doc/python-recursion-error.md

 What happen is, in the function that call the  `getPossibleWord`.
 We just need it to be aware when the result return a `False` that means the recursion has reach it's limit.
 And skip one count, and call it again.
-Therefore, it create the same effects like what we describe above.
+Therefore, it create the same effects like what we describe above.      mm